 Measured efficiency at rated conditions using the test hardware documented in NASA Technical Papers 1710 and 2027.

-Lundberg-Palmgren bearing life methods applied directly to traction contacts — the same tools bearing engineers already use.
+Lundberg-Palmgren bearing life methods applied directly to traction contacts.
+These are the same tools bearing engineers already use.

 Modern EHL traction fluids achieve a coefficient of friction of ~0.12, up from ~0.06 in the NASA test era.
 Higher CoF means higher torque capacity for the same contact load.